 Can I connect to multiple Mattermost workspaces using the mobile apps?¶

 At the moment, we only support connecting to one workspace at a time; however, we are aware that this is one of the top feature requests for the mobile app.
-We are currently investigating some technical challenges, such as how to handle push notifications coming from multiple servers.
+We are currently investigating some technical challenges, such as how to handle push notifications coming from multiple workspaces.
 To follow our progress on this feature, you can join the RN: Multi-Server channel on our community server.

 As a workaround, you can install the released Mattermost mobile app and sign up to be a tester for the Mattermost Beta mobile app.
-This allows you to connect and log in to a different server from each app.
+This allows you to connect and log in to a different workspace from each app.

 Is there a tablet version of the mobile apps?¶